Light-Wizzard/Sound-Room/README.md

 ## Pictures

-The first image is when the box is closed, it measures 7 feet tall by 4 feet wide, and a normal recliner fits inside, the concept will include a boom mount for the recorder, and you use a laptop, smartphone, or tablet to read from.
+The first image is when the box is closed, it measures 7 feet tall by 5 feet wide, and a normal recliner fits inside, the concept will include a boom mount for the recorder, and you use a laptop, smartphone, or tablet to read from.

 ![Image 1](https://github.com/Light-Wizzard/Sound-Room/blob/main/images/sr-0001.png)

-This shows the side doors closed.
+This shows the side door open and inner slider door closed.

 ![Image 2](https://github.com/Light-Wizzard/Sound-Room/blob/main/images/sr-0002.png)

-This shows the side door open, while the inner door is closed.
+This shows both door open.

 ![Image 3](https://github.com/Light-Wizzard/Sound-Room/blob/main/images/sr-0003.png)

-This shows both doors open, the inner door is a slider.
+This shown with panels removed so you can see the inside.

 ![Image 4](https://github.com/Light-Wizzard/Sound-Room/blob/main/images/sr-0004.png)

-This shows the inner front section, outer door, and side removed.
+This shows the inner front section.

 ![Image 5](https://github.com/Light-Wizzard/Sound-Room/blob/main/images/sr-0005.png)

-Back of unit.
+This shows the inner front section, with the outer door, and side removed.

 ![Image 6](https://github.com/Light-Wizzard/Sound-Room/blob/main/images/sr-0006.png)

-Ventilation System.
+Ventilation System in the front.

 ![Image 7](https://github.com/Light-Wizzard/Sound-Room/blob/main/images/sr-0007.png)